o3de/o3de.org/content/docs/release-notes/archive/21-11-release-notes.md

 * Fixed a problem where XCode generation fails: [[MacOS] Generating XCode solution fails](https://github.com/o3de/o3de/issues/3832).
 * Fixed an error where it is not possible to create new Projects: [It is not possible to create new Projects](https://github.com/o3de/o3de/issues/3443).
 * Runtime dependencies do not add target file dependencies: [ly_add_target RUNTIME_DEPENDENCIES and ly_add_target_files does not add file dependencies on the TARGET](https://github.com/o3de/o3de/issues/3391).
-* Jinja files are not being copied to install layout: [Jinja files are not copied over to the INSTALL install laoyut when they are PUBLIC files](https://github.com/o3de/o3de/issues/2517).
+* Jinja files are not being copied to install layout: [Jinja files are not copied over to the INSTALL install layout when they are PUBLIC files](https://github.com/o3de/o3de/issues/2517).
 * Some projects are being re-processed in Visual Studio despite being clean: [Some projects are re-processed in VS despite being clean](https://github.com/o3de/o3de/issues/2288).
 * PhysX Gem can't be used as build dependency in engine SDK: [PhysX Gem can't be used as build dependency in engine SDK Part 2](https://github.com/o3de/o3de/issues/2126).
 * 3rdParty runtime dependencies copied multiple times: [3rdParty runtime dependencies copied multiple times](https://github.com/o3de/o3de/issues/2045) [PhysX Gem can't be used as build dependency in engine SDK](https://github.com/o3de/o3de/issues/1971).